‘The Bachelor’ Colton Underwood Says He’s ‘Not Mad’ About Downgraded Dates With Cassie Randolph

 Of course, a glance at Colton Underwood’s Instagram page shows that The Bachelor stars have also traveled to Las Vegas, made the talk show rounds in New York City, and hung out at the Huntington Beach pier since wrapping the ABC reality show.

-Colton and Cassie also relocated to live closer to one another in Los Angeles, but unlike most Bachelor couples they slow-moving pair decided not to move in together.
+Colton and Cassie also relocated to live closer to one another in Los Angeles, but unlike most Bachelor couples, the slow-moving pair decided not to move in together.
 Previously, Cassie Randolph was living with her parents in Huntington Beach, California, which is about 90 minutes from Los Angeles.
 Cassie recently moved to new L.A. digs in the same building as one of Colton Underwood’s other Bachelor beauties, Caelynn Miller-Keyes.